-- What does this mean in terms of energies? - The electric force is a conservative force. - Thus, the mechanical energy (K+U) is conserved under this force. - The charged object has only the electric potential energy at the positive plate. - The electric potential energy decreases and - Turns into kinetic energy as the electric force works on the charged object, and the charged object gains speed. - Point of greatest potential energy for - Positively charged object - Negatively charged object
+- What does this mean in terms of energies? - The electric force is a conservative force. - Thus, the mechanical energy (KE+PE) is conserved under this force. - A positively charged object has only the electric potential energy at the positive plate. - The electric potential energy decreases and turns into kinetic energy of the positively charged object as the electric force works on the object it gains speed. - Point of greatest potential energy for - Positively charged object - Negatively charged object